 Crazy Crust Berry Pie

 Crazy Crust Berry Pie – this easy berry pie recipe has a crazy crust that creates itself in the oven.
 It’s a cross between a pie and a cobbler!
-If you don’t like crust (or think you can’t make it) but want to make pie, THIS is the pie for you.
+If you don’t like crust (or think you can’t make it) but want to make pie, THIS is the easy pie recipe for you.

-This pie came about by accident.
+This pie recipe came about by accident.
 Want to hear the story?
 Great!
 (Um, if you said no, scroll down, ha!)

 I have a trademark for my blog name, Crazy for Crust.
 That means that no one else can use it in the U.S. Part of the deal of the trademark is that I have to be on top of when someone uses it or else I can lose my rights to the name.
 Anyway, long story short, that means that I routinely google Crazy for Crust to see if anything comes up that’s not stuff about me or this blog.